survivejs/react-book/manuscript/05_implementing_notes.md

 ## Conclusion

-The approach we discussed works up to a point.
-It is a little ugly but it works.
+You can get quite far just with vanilla React.
+Unfortunately our little application is already bursting at seams and we have a lot of features to implement.
 In the next chapter we will clean things up as we introduce Flux architecture and port our application to use it.